harveybc/feature-extractor/README.md

     pip uninstall tensorflow keras
     ```

-- Install tensorflow-gpu and keras-gpu (Need to have Anaconda installed, and if possible within an enviroment):
+- Modify the requirements.txt file to show tensorflow-gpu

+- Install tensorflow-gpu (Keras included):

     ```bash
-    conda install -c anaconda tensorflow-gpu cudatoolkit==<YOUR_CUDA_VERSION_HERE>
-    conda install -c anaconda keras-gpu cudatoolkit==<YOUR_CUDA_VERSION_HERE>
+    pip install tensorflow-gpu==2.3.0
     ```

+- Since tensorflow-gpu version 2.0, the keras-gpu package comes included and do not need separate installation, for previous versions, install the keras package with: pip install keras

--To test if keras is using the GPU:
+- To test if Keras is using the GPU:

     ```bash
     python